chocolate-pie/sound-editor-vscode/README.md

 ## Contribution 👪
 - If you found a plobrem, Please Create Issue on Github Repo.
 - If you like it, Please Give Star🎇 to Me !
-I'm Encourging 😎
+I'm Encouraging 😎